sqwxl/sqwxl.dev/content/blog/editor.md

 +++
-title = "Writing a text editor in Rust - Part 1" date = 2023-09-02
+title = "Writing a Text Editor in Rust - Part 1" date = 2023-09-02
 +++

 n.b.: all the code for this project can be found [here](https://github.com/nilueps/edythe)

 I've been teaching myself Rust for some months now, but I've yet to apply what I've learned to anything "big".
-I think writing a text editor in Rust could be a good way both to apply what I already know, as well as broaden my knowledge.
+I think writing a text editor in Rust could be a good way both to put my new skills to the test, as well as broaden my knowledge.\
 I'll keep things "simple": a basic command line text editor that can edit one file at a time.

 ## Requirements